The Team

 Saif is an ENT-Head & Neck Surgeon interested in bringing in the advantages of technology for better surgical outcomes.
 An Avid Tennis & Basketball player who loves to travel when he can.

-Uzair is a third-year MD/MSc student at the University of Toronto with an interest in general surgery, artificial intelligence, and liver transplantation.
-A firm believer in translating research into practice, Uzair is contributing in our lab towards the validation of a GoNoGo AI model within the setting of known bile duct injuries.
+Uzair is a first year general surgery resident at the University of British Columbia with an interest in artificial intelligence, and liver transplantation.
+A firm believer in translating research into practice, Uzair led the validation of a GoNoGo AI model within the setting of known bile duct injuries.

 Mustafa Khanbhai, MD

-Mustafa successfully completed his training in Oncoplastic and Reconstructive Breast Surgery at St Bartholomew’s Hospital in London, UK in addition to a Fellowship in Minimal Access Breast Surgery in Taiwan.
+Mustafa completed his training in Oncoplastic and Reconstructive Breast Surgery at St Bartholomew’s Hospital in London, UK in addition to a Fellowship in Minimal Access Breast Surgery in Taiwan.
 He holds a PhD from the Centre for Health Policy at Imperial College London where his doctoral research focused on the application of natural language processing and machine learning for real-time patient benefit.
 Notably, Mustafa’s work earned him the prestigious 2019 BMJ Award in Digital Innovation.
-He completed a Clinical Entrepreneur Fellowship and a Clinical Artificial Intelligence Fellowship.
 Mustafa is currently working on the development of integrated 3D modelling for decision support in breast surgery.
-His overarching goal is to harness the potential of informatics and AI to enhance the everyday healthcare delivery.

 Parmiss Kiani